fsant0s/arara/DEPENDENCIES.md

 # Dependencies Documentation

-This document provides information about the dependencies used in the NEURON project and explains why each one is necessary.
+This document provides information about the dependencies used in the ARARA project and explains why each one is necessary.

 ## Production Dependencies